Coffee Cakes & Donuts | Vintage Quick & Yeast Recipes

 Can I make these recipes ahead of time?

-What can I use if I don’t have “sour milk”?
+What can I use if I don’t have sour milk?

-Buttermilk is a great substitute.
-Or add 1 teaspoon vinegar or lemon juice per cup of milk and let it sit a few minutes.
+Use buttermilk, or add 1 teaspoon vinegar or lemon juice per cup of milk and let it sit a few minutes.

 What’s the best pan for coffee cake?